galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 Running the previous query in GraphiQL would now yield a result containing data about `first-post.md`.

 ![GraphQL query for allFile](graphql_query_first-post.png)

+## Transforming Markdown to HTML

+## Creating pages using queried data

+## Creating an index page for all pages

 <!--
     Setting up `gatsby-source-filesystem` allows you to query file nodes through GraphQL.
 It adds these fields: